 To support the separate establishment, the existing "UE Requested PDU session establishment" procedure, as specified in TS 23.502, clause 4.3.2.2, can be used for each child PDU session.
 However, when the second child PDU session is established, then:

-- A "linked" PDU session should be provided to 5GC that refers to an existing PDU session.
-The 5GC shall link the second PDU session with the referred "linked" PDU session and designate them as child PDU sessions of the same MA-PDU session.
+- A PDU Session ID should be provided to 5GC in the PDU Session ID IE that refers to an existing PDU session.
+The 5GC shall link the second PDU session with the referred PDU session identified by the PDU Session ID and designate them as child PDU sessions of the same MA-PDU session.

-- Since a "linked" PDU session is provided to 5GC, there is no need for the UE to request specific values for the DNN, S-NSSAI, SSC Mode, PDU type, etc. The second PDU session shall inherit all these values from the "linked" PDU session.

-- The Request Type could indicate "Initial Request".
-When the 5GC receives a PDU Session Establishment Request with a "linked" PDU and with Request Type="Initial Request", then the 5GC interprets that as a request create a MA-PDU session by linking the requested PDU session with the existing "linked" PDU session.
-Alternatively, a new Request Type could be specified if the "Initial Request" is not appropriate.
+- The PDU Session Establishment Request message should include an MA-PDU Request flag and Request Type="Existing PDU Session".
+When the 5GC receives this PDU Session Establishment Request, the 5GC interprets that as a request to create a MA-PDU session by linking the requested PDU session with the existing PDU session.

-Editor's note: Additional changes to the existing "UE Requested PDU session establishment" procedure are FFS.
+An overview of the separate establishment procedure for a MA-PDU session is shown in the figure below.
+In this figure, the child PDU session over 3GPP access is established first and the child PDU session over non-3GPP is added subsequently (e.g. after the UE connects to an untrusted non-3GPP access network).